Kibō Nobori

 KIBŌ NOBORI

-From 2022–2025, the project was presented annually as a vibrant Children’s Day celebration in Little Tokyo in partnership with Terasaki Budokan, bringing together music, performance, art, a marketplace and family-friendly programming that highlighted the creativity and diversity of Japanese American and AAPI communities.
+From 2022–2025, the project was presented annually as a vibrant Children’s Day celebration in Little Tokyo in partnership with the artist and Terasaki Budokan, bringing together music, performance, art, a marketplace, and family-friendly programming celebrating the creativity and diversity of Japanese American and AAPI communities.

 In Spring 2026, Kibō Nobori enters a new chapter through a series of site-specific installations presented at the Japanese American Cultural & Community Center (JACCC) in Little Tokyo as part of Kodomo no Hi celebrations and AAPI Heritage Month.

-The project invites families, artists, and community members to gather, reflect, and celebrate together through color, movement, and shared cultural traditions.
+The project invites all ages to gather, reflect, and celebrate this vibrant tradition together through color, movement, and a shared sense of child-like wonder.

 Faith-Ann Kiwa Young